-D-Day June 6th, 1944: Normandy beach landings
+D-Day June 6th, 1944: Normandy Beach Landings

 D-Day 1944 landingsOn June 6th, 1944 the largest ever invasion fleet was massed off the coast of France.
 Code-named “Operation Overlord” the D-Day landings on the beaches of Normandy (code-named Utah, Omaha, Gold, Juno and Sword beaches) marked the return of Allied troops to Western France, including U.S., British, Canadian and Free French forces and another major step in the defeat of Nazi Germany (they officially surrendered in May 1945).
 Around 160,000 troops were landed that day from 7,000 ships and landing craft supported by 13,000 aircraft.